top of page

 Neighborhood 5

-An important yet easily overlooked attraction is almost across the street from Coors Field’s entrance at 20th and Blake.
-The National Ballpark Museum (1940 Blake) is the only museum dedicated specifically to baseball stadiums, with relics from 14 classic ballparks that include Crosley Field, Forbes Field, the Polo Grounds, Ebbets Field, Shibe Park, and Comiskey Park.
-The museum also displays items that tell the story of baseball in Denver.
-It’s a must-see for anyone interested in the history of baseball.
+A must-see attraction, especially for baseball fans, is located near Coors Field’s home plate entrance – the National Ballpark Museum is the only museum dedicated specifically to baseball stadiums, and fans can see relics from classic ballparks including Crosley Field, Forbes Field, the Polo Grounds, Ebbets Field, Shibe Park, and Comiskey Park.
+This museum tells the story of baseball in Denver, but unfortunately is closed on Sundays.

 Fans 2